Brisbane’s best restaurants, cafes & bars

 *Please book in advance to avoid disappointment.

 For Bali nostalgia look no further than Melrose Restaurant.
 With an authentic Thai and Indonesian fusion menu and unique cocktail list, you’ll be transported to travels gone by well before the first sip of your Mangga Martini.
-Located in Bulimba, just a short ferry trip across the river from Teneriffe, this rooftop restaurant is the ultimate in alfresco dining with an open roof - dine under blue skies by day and stars by night!
+Located in Bulimba, just a short ferry trip across the river from Teneriffe, this rooftop restaurant is the ultimate in alfresco dining with an open roof - dine under blue skies by day and stars by night.

 Bianca, Fortitude Valley

 Who doesn’t love Italian?
 Especially when the pasta, bread and cheese are made fresh.
-Bianca is a new classic Italian trattoria in Fortitude Valley’s James Street.
+Bianca is a classic Italian trattoria in Fortitude Valley’s James Street.
 The restaurant honours the Italian culture by perfecting traditional dishes and pairing them with the finest wines.
 Book online for a table or a private dining experience.

 Opa, Brisbane City

-Felons Brewing Co has expanded, the new Felons Barrel Hall is a Brisbane take on the German beer hall experience with fresh beer, a modern menu and live music.
+Felons Barrel Hall is a Brisbane take on the German beer hall experience with fresh beer, a modern menu and live music.

 City Winery, Brisbane City & Fortitude Valley